zcash/zips/draft-zf-community-dev-fund-2-proposal.rst

 nonprofit corporation of that name.

-"Financial Privacy Foundation", also called "FPF", refers to the Cayman Islands-incorporated foundation company limited by guarantee of that name.
+"Financial Privacy Foundation", also called "FPF", refers to the Cayman Islands-incorporated non-profit foundation company limited by guarantee of that name.

 "Section 501(c)(3)" refers to that section of the U.S. Internal Revenue Code (Title 26 of the U.S. Code). [#section501c3]_